Thelaw818/TheFuture/README.txt

 - Search fields, downloads, workbook viewer, certificate detail modal, and calculator behavior remain connected.

 How to use:
 Open index.html from the folder, or host the folder on any static web server.
-Keep inventory.xlsx in the same folder as index.html for the live workbook data source.
+Keep inventory.xlsx in the same folder as index.html for the live workbook data source....